ajmas/decomposable-config/README.md

 be decomposed into a filesystem structure or a single file JSON.
 The idea is that in certain cases it is makes sense to 'explode' the JSON file into something that is visible on the file system.

-This is project hasn't had much validation, so any feedback or improvements.
-Would be appreciated.

 General conventions:

   - Top level folder is treated as the root object